zhengkezhou1/kgateway/README.md

 - [Learn more about the community](https://github.com/kgateway-dev/community)

 ## Contributing to kgateway
+Please refer to the [contributing guide](https://github.com/kgateway-dev/community/blob/main/CONTRIBUTING.md) in the community repo.

 The [devel](devel) folder should be the starting point for understanding the code, and contributing to the product.

 ## Thanks